HitkarMiglani/Brainy_Fools/README.md

 ## Contact

-For questions or support, open an issue or contact the project maintainer.
+For questions or support open an issue or contact the project maintainer.